juliencegarra/OpenMATB/README.md

 ## Installation

+The first thing to do is to install the correct version (3.9) of `python` on your computer.

 ### Cross-platform installation

 To execute OpenMATB on most platforms, simply to clone the current repository to a given local folder, and execute the `main.py` file with python 3.9.